Sclerotic stroma of the Breast

 Sclerosis refers to a condition of ‘hardening‘ of some kind, usually caused by an overgrowth of fibrous tissue.
 ‘Stroma‘ is a general term which refers to the supportive-connective tissues surrounding or within an organ, as opposed to the more ‘functional‘ elements.

-Sclerotic stroma, then, refers to a hardening of fibous breast tissues (collagen) but without any cancerous growth.
-The breast itself would typically feel 'harder' by physical touch.
-Sclerotic stroma frequently accompanies the develpment of a fibroadenoma.
+Sclerotic stroma, then, refers to a hardening of fibrous breast tissues (collagen) but without any cancerous growth.
+The breast itself would typically feel ‘harder‘ by physical touch.
+Sclerotic stroma frequently accompanies the development of a fibroadenoma.
 Often, a prevailing condition of sclerotic stroma can lead to the development of a radial scar, which is thought to put women at higher risk for breast cancer development.